Alafia River Corridor Nature Preserve - North

 The preserve contains many different habitat types and also includes areas that were formerly mined for phosphate.
 The site is home to some listed species including gopher tortoises, eastern indigo snake, American alligator as well as many others.

-- Camping is FREE
+- Camping is FREE at this location

 - There are three campsites available - Download the ARC camping map